saintmalik/blog.saintmalik.me/blog/2023-08-15-keyless-signing-github-oidc.md

 - GitHub Account
 - Knowledge about GitHub Action

-So Lets jump into it;
+So Let's jump into it;

-### 👉 How does the keyless signing works?
+### 👉 How does the keyless signing work?

-keyless signing works by verifying the signer's identity by using identity providers like Google, Email and GitHub and it puts the signers identity into the artifact signing certificate.
+keyless signing works by verifying the signer's identity by using identity providers like Google, Email and GitHub and it puts the signer's identity into the artifact signing certificate.

 When the signing is done, the signing certificate gets thrown away after 10 minutes, and the only metadata from the whole act is the public key stored inside the Rekor tlog.